Is Graco’s 4ever all-in-one option really the only seat you’ll ever want to buy?

 - Headrest makes head tilt forward

 You can’t buy a bad Graco car seat, in my opinion.
-And you can’t go wrong with the 4Ever Extend2Fit All-in-One Car Seat.
+And you can’t go wrong with the 4Ever Extend2Fit 4-in-1 Car Seat.
 It has a cool extend feature, a cute and super safe design, and great features, like dual cup holders and a washable seat pad.
 Your kid will be comfortable in one of 6 recline spots and one of 10 headrest spots.

 All that said, this seat can be tricky.
 If you don’t get the recline and headrest right, your child’s neck will tilt forward awkwardly.
 Also, if you have a small car, this thing isn’t going to work.
 You just won’t have the room to get the Extend2Fit tray out.

 If your child is really, really tall and you absolutely need to keep them rear facing, then this seat will work.
-But otherwise, just stick with the regular 4Ever All-in-One Car Seat.
+But otherwise, just stick with the regular 4Ever 4-in-1 Car Seat.
 Same cool features, lower price, and less hassle.